danielharrell/LectFall2015/Question.md

 I ask myself this, but you overhear me, and reply, "why would you ask a question like that?"
 Well, why *would* I ask a question like that?
-One reason I would ask it, I think, emerges if we suppose I asked a slightly different question:
-"why is there *this* rather than *that*?"
+One reason I would ask it, I think, begins to emerge if we supposed I asked a different, but seemingly related question: "why is there *this* rather than *that*?"
 For example, why is there a podium in front of me, and not a table, or even just the air of the auditorium?
-And let us suppose I could answer every such question, even the question why is *this* the world rather than *that*, where *that* referred to any world I might imagine in this world's place.
-I might still have the unsettling sense that all my answers put together left a question unanswered, about why the podium was anything at all, why the world was anything at all.
+And let us suppose I could answer every such question, about everything there was, even about why *this* is the world rather than *that*, where *that* referred to any world I might imagine in this world's place.

+I might still have the unsettling sense that all my answers put together left one question unanswered, about why the podium was anything at all, why the world was anything at all.
 Or again, why there is something rather than nothing.

-But why would I have this unsettling sense?
-One reason I might have it, I think, emerges if we suppose I asked my question about this rather than that, not of the podium in front of me, but instead of me myself.
+But why would I have this sense?
+Well suppose I asked my different question again, about why is there this rather than that, but that I asked it not of the podium in front of me, but instead of me myself.
 Why am *I* in front of the podium, and not someone else?
 At first glance, it can seem as if this question is just like the question about why